-Autumn is here and it’s time for pie!
-Stockport has some old school selling points that make it worth the short trip from central Manchester.
+It’s time for pie!
+Stockport has some old-school selling points that make it worth the short trip from central Manchester.
 On the gastronomical side of this is its gourmet handmade pie paradise, Lord of the Pies.

-Opened in 2011, this modest-sized café/deli has proved such a hit that hungry pastry hunters often spill onto the street outside.
+Opened in 2011 (with a second branch now in Chorlton) this modest-sized café/deli has proved such a hit that hungry pastry hunters often spill onto the street outside.

 Every time I’ve visited however, fellow pie-fanciers always make an effort to make room and offer up spare seats.
 Maybe it’s something in the recipe that makes them so friendly.